 The dorms can be a lively place on occasion but during study hours and after 10 pm we ask students to observe quiet.
 This is out of respect for other students and staff who want to study or sleep.

 It is natural that dorm students develop romantic relationships with other students.
 We expect students to cultivate healthy, respectful relationships with each other.
 Kissing, hugging and touching may make others uncomfortable.
 Inappropriate or sexual displays of affection as well as sexting and explicit photos are not acceptable.
-Such behaviour will result in consequences, including work duty, suspension or expulsion, depending on the seriousness of the offense.
+Such behaviour will result in consequences, depending on the seriousness of the offense.

 Many students spend countless hours playing video games.
 Dorm staff will monitor time spent playing video games and limit this time when necessary for the benefit of the student.
 This might include requiring students to hand in electronics at various times.

 Harassment or abuse of any kind (physical, verbal, racial, sexual, homophobic, etc.) will not be tolerated and will be dealt with as a major disciplinary issue.
 Harassment and abuse are against the law and will not be tolerated.
 This includes threats and implied harassment.
 It also includes using a telephone, social media, email, or other Internet platform to threaten, intimidate, bully, or coerce other people.
 Students who feel harassed should inform a RA, counselor, teacher, or administrator.